Nikoraii/pizza-delivery/README.md

 # Project is still in development.
 > Index.php with the phpmailer contact form is done.
-Menu.php that shows items from databse is done.
-Cart is in development.
+Menu.php that shows items from database is done.
+The cart is currently in development.

 Pizza online delivery CRUD web application that, when finished, users will be able to login/register and order food.
 The orders will show up in the employee’s panel which can further process the order.
 Admin will be able to change user and employee settings.

 ![This is an image](/screenshots/1.hero.jpg)
 For more images check the [screenshots](https://github.com/Nikoraii/pizza-delivery/tree/master/screenshots) folder.
-Style for every page is still in development.
+The style for every page is still in development.

 # How to run
 1. download and install xampp